TW1LL/wcubed-api/README.md

 ```
     npm start
 ```
-It will run a server, lint and compile typescript, and restart on changes
+It will
+* compile and watch ts
+* run the server (restart on ts compile)
+* build models (rebuild on ts models compile)